NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/02_reading-digital-metadata.md

 1. Make sure your working directory is _cli-basics-samples_, which should be on your Desktop (HINT: use `pwd`).

-2. Generating a hash value can be done using downloaded or already-installed programs and utilties.
+2. Generating a hash value can be done using downloaded or already-installed programs and utilities.
 Most UNIX operating systems already have tools like `md5` and `shasum` installed by default so we will start with these to create our source checksum hash value for a given file.
 Type:

             md5 hello.txt

-The information printed to the Terminal from that command should look like this, containing the alogrithm desination, the file in parantheses, and the 32 character hash value for the file following the equals sign:
+    The information printed to the Terminal from that command should look like this, containing the algorithm destination, the file in parentheses, and the 32 character hash value for the file following the equals sign:

             MD5 (hello.txt) = 9522afb8dc1fa2e1f7a5a771a94765a6